fregu856/3DOD_thesis/README.md

 ******
 ## Training on Paperspace:

-To train the model, I used an Ubuntu 16.04 P4000 VM with 250 GB SSD.
+To train the model, I used an Ubuntu 16.04 P4000 VM with 250 GB SSD on Paperspace.
 Below I have listed what I needed to do in order to get started, and some things I found useful.

 - Install docker-ce:
 - - $ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -